bholloway/resolve-url-loader/readme.md

 ### Mixins

-Where `url()` statements are created in a SASS mixin the file may be expected to be relative to the mixin.
+Where `url()` statements are created in a mixin the source file may then be the mixin file, and not the file calling the mixin.
 Obviously this is **not** the desired behaviour.

-This may be because [rework](https://github.com/reworkcss/rework) is limited in how it works with the `sass-loader` source maps.
+The incoming source map can vary greatly with different transpilers and their mixins.
+Use a [source map visualiser](http://sokra.github.io/source-map-visualization/#custom-choose) to see more.
+If the source-map shows the correct original file and the mixin still doesn't work then raise an issue and point to the visualisation.

-Unfortunately you need to work around this until we can investigate other solutions.
+Ultimately you will need to work around this.
+Try to avoid the mixin.
+Worst case you can try the `includeRoot` option to force a search of your project sources.

 ### Compatiblity